icolomina/equillar/CONTRIBUTING.md

 php bin/console app:system-address:create-token-trustline --token=EURC
 php bin/console app:contract:deploy --vers="1.0" --status=STABLE --comments="Local contract version"
 ```

+> If you get an this error: "invalid type for accountid : 4717", simply try to run the command again.

 Let's explain the commands line by line: